rzeldent/esp32cam-ready/README.md

 ## Usage
 Download the repo, open it in [**PlatformIO**](https://platformio.org/) and flash it to the esp32cam.
-The device should become available as an accesspoint with the name esp32cam-xxxxxxxxxxxx, where the xxxxxxxxxxxx represents the MAC address of the device.
+The device should become available as an access point with the name esp32cam-xxxxxxxxxxxx, where the xxxxxxxxxxxx represents the MAC address of the device.
-The default password for the device as accesspoint is '*esp32cam#*'.
+The default password for the device as access point is '*esp32cam#*'.
-Next, connect to the accesspoint and configure the ssid/password in the browser on on the address [http://192.168.4.1](http://192.168.4.1).
+Next, connect to the access point and configure the ssid/password in the browser on on the address [http://192.168.4.1](http://192.168.4.1).
 When the credentials are valid and the device connects to the infrastructure, the device can be accessed over http using the link [http://esp32cam.local](http://esp32cam.local) (or the local ip address) from your browser.

 RTSP stream is available at: [rtsp://esp32cam.local:554/mjpeg/1](rtsp://esp32cam.local:554/mjpeg/1)

 Using the browser, you can
-- Take a snapshow
+- Take a snapshot
 - Stream video
 - Turn the light on/off
 - Remove the Wifi configuration.